$790M settlement in lawsuit over Rams’ St. Louis departure

 The case had been scheduled to go to trial Jan.
 10.

-The lawsuit claimed the move cost the St. Louis region millions of dollars in revenue.
+The lawsuit claimed the team's 2016 move cost the St. Louis region millions of dollars in revenue.
+The city, county and Regional Convention and Sports Complex Authority are still determining how the $790 million settlement will be allocated, according to St. Louis Post-Dispatch.